imtaris/bscThesis2017/README.md

 * Supervision by Dr. B. Plank, Assistant Professor, University of Groningen
 * Data obtained from: Verhoeven, Ben & Daelemans Walter.
 (2014) CLiPS Stylometry Investigation (CSI) corpus: A Dutch corpus for the detection of age, gender, personality, sentiment and deception in text.
 In: Proceedings of the 9th International Conference on Language Resources and Evaluation (LREC 2014).
 Reykjavik, Iceland.
 * Used elements of the file 'featx.py' from Perkins, J. (2010).
 Python text processing with NLTK 2.0 cookbook.
-Packt Pub- lishing Ltd.
+Packt Publishing Ltd.